 You must also legally secure a permit to reside as a foreign worker in Qatar legally.
 Required documentation includes:

 Your valid passport is necessary again to obtain your personalized residence ID card.

 Submit two new biometric photos as per Qatar’s residence visa specifications.

-Present the original copy of your work visa issued by your Qatar sponsor.
+Present the original copy of your work visa issued by your Qatari sponsor.

 Updated copies of the employer’s Commercial Registration and immigration card.

 The same certificate submitted for your work permit needs to accompany your application.